-BGP stands for Border Gateway Protocol.
-It is a routing protocol that enables the Internet to function.
+Well, BGP is a routing protocol that enables the Internet to function.
 Without BGP, you won’t be able to browse the internet, send an email, or search online.

-Before we dive deeper into BGP, we should explain the term routing protocol first.
+Before we dive deeper into BGP, we should explain the term routing protocol.
 John F. Shoch, an American computer scientist, defined it as follows:

 “The name of a resource indicates what we seek, an address indicates where it is, and a route tells us how to get there”. (source: https://en.wikiquote.org/wiki/John_Shoch)